Borough Park, Brooklyn: Jewish settlement

 Jewish immigrants began populating Borough Park at the turn of the 20th century, beginning in 1904–1905.
 By 1914, a YMHA had formed and purchased a lot on 58th Street and 14th Avenue on which to build a large facility.
 Through the 1930s, 13th Avenue was lined with pushcart vendors and pickle sellers.
 In the late 1930s, the city opened a public market on 42nd Street to force an end to the pushcart trade.

-During the late 1920s and early 1930s, many Yemenite Jews emigrated from both Yemen and Palestine, creating their own small enclave in Borough Park.
+During the late 1920s and early 1930s, many Yemenite Jews emigrated from both Yemen and Mandatory Palestine (later Israel), creating their own small enclave in Borough Park.
 They established their own synagogue and named it Ohel Shalom.
 The synagogue moved from a small storefront building to 12th Avenue and 44th street when they purchased an old church.

 In the 1980s, the neighborhood changed demographically — from one of Italian, Irish, and Modern Orthodox Jewish to Hasidic Jewish families.
 By 1983, an estimated 85 percent of the residents of Borough Park were Jewish.
 New shops and restaurants opened on 13th Avenue to serve the expanding Orthodox Jewish community.
 In 1987, two of the most popular stores debuted: Eichler's Judaica bookstore, and Kosher Castle Dairy Cafeteria.
 New stores also opened, selling imported goods and computer technology.
 At the end of the 1990s, businesses began selling electronics and Jewish books, music, and videos to overseas customers via the Internet.
 The area continued developing into a very large Jewish enclave around that time period.